Skip to main content

 • Other financial services providers such as NS&I or providers of Individual Savings Accounts and other financial products

-The above is not an exhaustive list, but do take care not to give your NINO to anyone who does not need to know it.
+The above list is not exhaustive, but do take care not to give your NINO to anyone who does not need to know it.
 Scammers might try to get your NINO, as well as other personal information from you, so you should be aware of protecting yourself from fraud.

 If you suspect that someone has stolen your NINO and is committing identity fraud or theft, you should contact HMRC and tell them what you think has happened.